GoogleChromeLabs/bubblewrap/packages/cli/README.md

 Manages the artifacts for your Google Play Project.

 **Note**:
 These feature requires a service account file to work correctly.
-Please see [this documentation](https://github.com/chromeos/pwa-play-billing#setup-a-service-account) for setting up a service acocunt.
+Please see [this documentation](https://github.com/chromeos/pwa-play-billing#setup-a-service-account) for setting up a service account.

 The following options can be applied to all of the features commands:
   - `--serviceAccountJsonFile`: sets the service account json file location in the twa-manifest.